The Best Frameless Bathroom Mirrors (2026)

 | Size | 40"L x 60"W |

-The XRAMFY is the pick for a big bathroom that wants a statement.
-At 40x60 it is large enough to span a double vanity as a single uninterrupted mirror, and a frameless edge keeps a piece that size from looking like a slab, so it reads as light and open rather than heavy.
-Like the 36x30 LED, it is lit and adjustable, so it brings the same flattering, even light to the larger space.
-In a generous bathroom, one big mirror like this does more visually than any pair of smaller ones.
+The XRAMFY is the pick for a big bathroom where you want a statement.
+At 40x60 it is large enough to span a double vanity as one uninterrupted mirror, and a frameless edge keeps a piece that size from looking like a slab, so it reads as light and open.
+Like the 36x30 LED, it is lit and adjustable, bringing the same flattering, even light to a larger space.
+In a generous bathroom, one big mirror does more for the room than a pair of smaller ones.

-This is unapologetically the top of the range here at $229.99, and that is the main thing to weigh: it is the right mirror for a large or double vanity and the wrong one for a powder room, where it would simply overwhelm the wall.
-A mirror this size is also heavy, so plan on a careful two-person install with the mount anchored into studs.
-If you have the wall for it and want the room to feel as large and bright as possible, this is the frameless mirror that delivers it.
+This is the top of the range here at $229.99, and that is the main thing to weigh: it suits a large or double vanity and overwhelms a powder room.
+A mirror this size is heavy, so plan on a careful two-person install with the mount anchored into studs.
+If you have the wall for it and want the room to feel as large and bright as possible, this is the frameless mirror that delivers.

 What we like